 4.5 The capacity of any circuits located at each of the Customer’s sites has been agreed between Aspire and the Customer as the bandwidth required as at the date of the Contract for the then current traffic flow across the Customer’s network.
 In the event that any subsequent modifications are required as a result of variances in actual traffic flow, such modifications shall be paid for by the Customer (in full and on demand) in addition to the relevant Charges such increased charges to take effect from date at which they began to accrue, regardless of when the aforementioned notice is served or expires.

-4.6 Where any third party network provider increases its charges to Aspire for the ongoing provision of any network or circuit used by the Customer as part of any Service, Aspire shall be entitled to increase the relevant charges by an amount equal to the increase in charges payable by Aspire to the relevant third party network provider by serving not less than 28 days’ written notice on the Customer such increased charges to take effect from date at which they began to accrued, regardless of when the aforementioned notice is served or expires.
+4.6 Where any third party increases its charges to Aspire for the ongoing provision of any service used by the Customer as part of any Service, Aspire shall be entitled to increase the relevant charges by an amount equal to the increase in charges payable by Aspire to the relevant third by serving not less than 28 days’ written notice on the Customer such increased charges to take effect from date at which they began to accrued, regardless of when the aforementioned notice is served or expires.

 5. TELEPHONE SERVICES AND INTERNET PROTOCOL ADDRESSES